Mr LEE Hsien Loong

-Before becoming Prime Minister, Mr Lee had held various Ministerial appointments, including being Deputy Prime Minister, Minister for Finance, Minister in the Prime Minister's Office, Minister for Trade and Industry and Second Minister for Defence.
-He was concurrently the Chairman of the Monetary Authority Singapore from 1998 until 2004.
+Before becoming Prime Minister, Mr Lee had held various Ministerial appointments, including being Deputy Prime Minister, Minister for Finance, Minister in the Prime Minister’s Office, Minister for Trade and Industry and Second Minister for Defence.
+He was concurrently the Chairman of the Monetary Authority of Singapore from 1998 until 2004.

 Before joining politics, Mr Lee had served in the Singapore Armed Forces, retiring as a Brigadier-General.